AVEVA/PI-Connector-for-UFL-Samples/README.md

 ## Contents

-* Details on how to use of the PI Connector for UFL REST endpoint.
 * Python samples to create data files and "PUT" it to the UFL REST endpoint, which can be find in the Python directory.
-* Sample ini files that can be find in the INI directory.
+* Generic sample ini files can be found in the INI directory.
+* A example of a processing and XML file used in a SOAP request is in the SOAP directory.

 ## Getting Started

 You will need a development/test PI System and the PI Connector for UFL (the samples were tested with version 1.0.0.41).

-##Licensing
+The UFL connector will automatically create tags and elements, thus care must be taken when using these examples against a production system.

+## Licensing

 Copyright 2016 OSIsoft, LLC.